BRCAChallenge/CERFAC/CERFAC_documentation.md

 # CERFAC
 ## Cloud Enabled, Rigorous, Functional Assay Calibration

 Multiplexed assays of variant effect (MAVEs) and computational tools have the potential to help classify many variants that are discovered during clinical genetic sequencing.
 However, predictions from assays and tools are not direct measures of human health and require careful calibration and validation prior to clinical use.

-Calibration of assays and tools results in thresholds above or below which variants are predicted to be associated with disease or not.
-Calibration often relies on the ability of the assay or tool to correctly classify variants of known effect (re-call).
-It is known that this method introduces circularities and inflated assessments of performance.
-Validating the calibration on sets of clinical and control observations (many of which are not classified and thus less subject to problems with circularities) provides a means to assess the performance of the assay or computational tool on novel variants.
+Calibration of functional assays results in thresholds above or below which variants are predicted to be associated with disease or not.
+Calibration often relies on the ability of the assay to correctly classify variants of known effect (for example, to correctly classify variants which have been classified in ClinVar).
+However, it is known that this method introduces circularities and inflated assessments of performance; for example, existing ClinVar classifications might have been informed by the results of similar functional assays.
+Rather, if the calibration is validated on sets of clinical and control observations, such as case-control data, it is likely that many of the observed variants will not yet be classified, and are thus less subject to problems with circularities; this approach provides a more objective means to assess the performance of the assay on novel variants.

 This strategy relies on identifying a group of variants that are known to be pathogenic and calculating the effect size (in this case an odds ratio, OR) of these variants in the case and control data.
-This provides a “standard candle” by which other groups of variants, such as those predicted to be associated with disease by the assay or computational tool, can be evaluated.
+This provides a “standard candle” by which other groups of variants, such as those predicted to be associated with disease by the assay, can be evaluated.

 Groups of variants with an OR close to or equal to 1 are consistent with benign variants (equally likely to be observed in cases and controls).
 Groups of variants with an elevated OR close to that of the “standard candle” would be consistent with variants that are associated with the disease in question (more likely to be observed in cases than in controls).
 Groups of variants that fall between an OR of 1 and the OR of the “standard candle” group will need to be carefully interpreted within the clinical context of the disease.

-Well-calibrated and clinically relevant assays and computational tools should yield groups of predicted benign variants with ORs close to 1 and predicted pathogenic variants with elevated ORs close to that of the “standard candle”.
+This workspace provides a resource for users to validate functional assay calibrations.
+It requires the following user input:

+1. Functional assay scores and corresponding calibration thresholds
+2. Clinical observational data for gene/disease of interest
+3. Clinically informed ORs thresholds for gene/disease of interest

 # Overview

-In the parlance of Terra documentation, workflows refer to scripts with ordered steps written in WDL.
-"Analyses" refer to Jupyter notebooks.
+In the parlance of Terra documentation, “workflows” refer to scripts with ordered steps written in WDL (Workflow Description Language), while "Analyses" refer to Jupyter notebooks.

 This workspace contains 3 WDL workflows and 1 Jupyter notebook analysis.

 The 3 workflows are used to generate calibration variants for the gene of interest from gnomAD and ClinVar variants.

+The 3rd workflow requires 2 user-provided files:

+- Functional assay data for the gene of interest including scores.

+- Clinical observation data pertaining to the gene of interest.

 The output will be a tsv file that the user can download and edit.

-The jupyter notebook contains the R script used to calibrate the functional assay.
+The Jupyter notebook contains the actual calibration.

+To perform Jupyter notebook analysis you will need:

+- The output (file) of the three workflows above, which combines the calibration variants the workflow generates for you, the functional assay file you provide, and the clinical observational data file you provide.

+- Functional threshold score cutoffs for the functional assay

+- Odds ratio threshold

+- The population frequency of the relevant disease

+- Total control and case counts (from your clinical observational data)

 ## Time and Cost Information